IP Address: What Is It and How Do I Find Mine?

 Is an IP Address a Security Risk?

-Operators of sites that you visit will know which city or town you're in and can even find out your ZIP code.
+Sites that you visit will know which city or town you're in and can even find out your ZIP code.

 Through phishing or data leaks, cybercriminals can also find out your IP address.
 Hackers often collect IP addresses and then use them for IP spoofing.
 This occurs when they conceal their real IP address to launch DDoS attacks using stolen or compromised IPs from unsuspecting victims.
-Anyone who wants to stay ahead of online threats has plenty of reasons to protect their IP address.
+Anyone who wants to stay ahead of online threats has plenty of reasons to safeguard their IP address.

 Why Should I Hide My IP Address?

-Should you be visiting a country like China, where the Web is heavily censored and social media networks like Facebook and Instagram are usually blocked, you'll quickly want to find a way to get back on the "real" Internet.
-The only option for bypassing the Great Firewall is to hide your IP with a VPN, Tor, or a proxy server.
+Should you be visiting a country like China, where the Web is heavily censored and social media like Facebook and Instagram are usually blocked, you'll quickly want to find a way to get back on the "real" Internet.
+The only option for breaking through the Great Firewall is to hide your IP with a VPN, Tor, or a proxy server.
 In the next section, we'll let you know what the advantages and disadvantages of each option are.

 How Can I Hide My IP Address?